SamuelD-Data/hearthstone_project/README.md

     - Make extensive use of plotting with a wide array of plot types

 Conclusion
-    - Summarize operations and findings from project
+    - Summarize findings from project

 # How to Reproduce